Celebrate Women’s History in Pasadena

 The Norton Simon Museum

 The renowned Norton Simon Museum on Pasadena’s famed Colorado Boulevard has a sculpture garden with a lush pond.
 During a remodel with Frank Gehry in the 1990s, Norton’s widow Jennifer Jones Simon asked landscape designer Nancy Goslee Power to create a garden “just like Monet’s Giverny.”
 A delight for visitors of all ages.
-This month, the museum will offer a free print of Louise Moillon's "Still Life with Cherries, Strawberries and Gooseberries".
-Enjoy other works by women artists and more on March 16th for a tour from 1pm to 2pm.
+Enjoy other works by women artists and more on March 29th for a tour from 1pm to 2pm.

 The Pasadena Hotel & Pool